DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-02-20-improving-how-providers-add-schools.md

 ![Adding a school](adding-schools-flow.png "Adding a school flow")

-Selecting ‘Add school’ on the schools list page takes the user to form where they can search for a school, university or college by entering its name, unique reference number (URN) or postcode.
+Selecting ‘Add school’ on the schools list page takes the user to a form where they can search for a school, university or college.
+They do this by entering the school name, unique reference number (URN) or postcode.

-We use data provided by Get information about schools (GIAS) and display it in an autocomplete.
+We use data provided by GIAS and display it in an autocomplete.

 For each school, university or college in the list, we display the name, town and postcode.
-This allows users to correctly choose similarly named locations.
+This allows users to correctly choose from similarly named locations.

-If the user submits the form before selecting a item from the autocomplete, we display an error message.
+If the user submits the form before selecting an item from the autocomplete, we display an error message.

 If the user cannot find the school, university or college in the list, they can skip the form and enter the details manually.